 Front Office Football Seven

-The sixth installment of our signature product, Front Office Football 2007, was released on October 27, 2006.
+The seventh installment of our signature product, Front Office Football Seven, was released on December 13, 2013.
 It is only available through electronic download.
 Please visit our web store for a link to the order page.
 The most recent version is 7.0a, which includes the 2013 rosters and schedule.
 This was released on January 22, 2014 and includes the new graphics from our recent graphics contest.

 Front Office Football is designed to represent a snapshot of professional football as it exists under the current salary cap system.
 You play

 the role of the general manager of a team.
 In order to succeed in Front Office Football, you need to perform as well as possible in four different areas.

 - Team Performance.
 On the field, your primary goal is winning the coveted Front Office Bowl.
 Your fans, players and staff all want to see that